TharinduRangana/Drone-Fleet/README.md

   <h2>Description</h2>
   <p> This application is used to mange drone functionalities such as registering a drone, adding medicine, load medicine etc. And this application will also logged the Drone battery levels. </p>
+  <b>Please refere swagger to identify the request body & path parameters for every endpoint</b>

   <h2>Assumptions</h2>
   <ul>